argonne-lcf/user-guides/docs/services/jupyter-hub.md

 ````

-After completing these steps, you will see jhub_myenv kernel when you click new on the Jupyter Hub home page or when you use Kernel menu on a Jupyter notebook.
+After completing these steps, you will see projectA kernel when you click new on the Jupyter Hub home page or when you use Kernel menu on a Jupyter notebook.

 The user also has the option of manually adding a python environment by placing the approperate Jupyter kernel configurations in /home/$USER/.local.share/jupyter/kernels/.
 It is the user's responsibility to ensure that the Python environment specified in that custom kernel is present and functional.